inorbit-ai/inorbit-robot-connectors/mir_connector/README.md

 ### Build and publish the package

-New releases are built and published to pypi automatically by github actions when a new version bump commit is pushed.
+New releases are built and published to PyPi automatically by GitHub Actions when a new version bump commit is pushed.

+> _Note:_ The message of the last commit must contain "Bump version" for the publish job to run. e.g. "Bumb version: 0.0.0 -> 0.0.1"

 To manually build and publish the package to https://test.pypi.org/, run: